simeononsecurity/Windows-Optimize-Harden-Debloat/README.md

 **FOR EXAMPLE, THE FOLLOWING WILL BREAK IF YOU RUN THIS WITHOUT TAKING PREVENTATIVE STEPS:**
 - Using the default administrator account named "Administrator" is disabled and renamed per DoD STIG
-  - Does not apply do default account created but does apply to using the Default Administrator account often found on Enterprise, IOT, and Windows Server Versions
+  - Does not apply to the default account created but does apply to using the Default Administrator account often found on Enterprise, IOT, and Windows Server Versions
   - Create a new account under Computer Management and set it as an administrator if you wish.
 Then copy the contents of the previous users folder into the new one after signing into the new user for the first time to work around this prior to running the script.
 - Signing in using a microsoft account is disabled per DoD STIG.
-  - When trying to be secure and private signing into your local account via a Microsoft Account is not advised.
+  - When trying to be secure and private, signing into your local account via a Microsoft Account is not advised.
 This is enforced by this repo.
   - Create a new account under Computer Management and set it as an administrator if you wish.
 Then copy the contents of the previous users folder into the new one after signing into the new user for the first time to work around this prior to running the script.
 - Account PINs are disabled per DoD STIG
   - PINs are insecure when used solely in place of a password and can be easily bypassed in a matter of hours or potentially even seconds or minutes